realliyifei/userscript-wikipedia-optimizor/README.md

 ## Limitations

-This userscript has been tested *only* in English wikipedia pages.
-Although it should be logically universial to all languages, it's not guaranteed.
+This userscript has been tested *only* in English wikipedia pages, though it should be functionally general to all language versions..

 ## Credits & License

-* The aesthetic design of *Warm Paper Theme* is inspired by Caspid's [Wikipedia Paper — sidebar edition](https://userstyles.org/styles/99183/wikipedia-paper-sidebar-edition) from stylish.
+* The aesthetic design of *Warmpaper Theme* is inspired by Caspid's [Wikipedia Paper — sidebar edition](https://userstyles.org/styles/99183/wikipedia-paper-sidebar-edition) from stylish.